Part 1: Many Beliefs are actually BONDS

 beliefs, obsessions, compulsions and identity issues that bond us to people, ideas or things.
 Our bonds can support us or prevent us getting what we want.

-By beliefs I refer to feelings of conviction; and by bonds I refer to feelings of connection.
+By beliefs I refer to feelings of conviction; and by bonds I refer to feelings of identification.
 While beliefs are usually more conscious, and bonds less conscious,